-Set against the backdrop of the Cotswold Hills in an Area of Outstanding Natural Beauty, Sudeley Castle’s nine individual Cotswold gardens are world-renowned, providing variety and colour from spring through to autumn.
+Set against the backdrop of the Cotswold Hills in an Area of Outstanding Natural Beauty, Sudeley Castle’s 10 individual Cotswold gardens are world-renowned, providing variety and colour from spring through to winter.

 There are a number of gardens near Gloucester, but none so beautifully designed as Sudeley’s.
 Eminent landscape designers including Lanning Roper, Rosemary Verey, Jane Fearnley-Whittingstall, Charles Chesshire and, more recently, Sir Roddy Llewellyn have all been involved in the design and layout of the gardens, which are among the most popular gardens to visit in the UK.

 Visit the most historic gardens in the Cotswolds